moneyadviceservice/mhpd-backend-pensions-retrieval-service/README.Github.md

 cd tests
 dotnet test
 ```

-## Pipelines
-- infrastructure-deploy.yml
-  - Terraform infrastructure for the function apps and app services
-  - Pipeline name is 'MHPD-backend-infrastructure'
-- func-pensions-retrieval-deploy.yml
-  - Deploy .NET App to func-pensions-retrieval-<env>
-  - Pipeline name is 'mhpd-backend-pensions-retrieval-service-deploy'
-- pensions-retrieval-api-publish.yml
-  - Pipeline name is 'mhpd-backend-pensions-retrieval-service-api-publish'
-  - Exports the API spec to api-docs repo and bumps the version of the APIm resource
-- ci.yml
-  - Builds and tests the project
-  - Pipeline name is 'mhpd-backend-pensions-retrieval-service-ci'

 ## Contributing
 Submit a pull request or open an issue for any enhancements or bug fixes.